stimpy77/Qaud/README.md

 underlying database, NoSQL, or in-memory data storage implementation by only changing the IoC/DI initializer, assuming `IDataStore<T>` has been generically implemented for the chosen actual database implementation.

-Another situation is where an application that builds entirely upon `IDataStore<T>`, or at least upon `ICrud<T>`, can utilize in-memory implementations when implementing functional tests.
+Another situation is where an application that builds entirely upon `IDataStore<T>`, or at least upon `ICrud<T>`/`ICrudEx<T>`, can utilize in-memory implementations when implementing functional tests.

 ## `ICrud<T>` has come at last.